On the power of adaptivity in statistical adversaries: Introduction

+\paragraph{A separation result} Recently, Deng et al.\ gave a separation between the adaptive adversary, which they call ``data-aware", and the oblivious adversary \cite{DGJMMG21}.
+Specifically they showed that there are settings in which a natural Lasso-based algorithm for feature selection will often fail to select the correct features in the presence of an adaptive additive adversary, but would succeed in the presence of an oblivious additive adversary.
+Our \Cref{thm:add} implies that this Lasso-based algorithm would succeed if it used the subsampling filter to preprocess its sample.

-While the focus of our work is on the statistical setting, the distinction between adaptive and oblivious adversaries has also been the subject of recent study in the {\sl online} setting, albeit with a notably different notion of adaptivity.
+\paragraph{The online and dynamic setting} While the focus of our work is on the statistical setting, the distinction between adaptive and oblivious adversaries has also been the subject of recent study in the {\sl online} \cite{HRS21,ABDMNY21} and {\sl dynamic} \cite{BKMKSS21} setting, albeit with a notably different notion of adaptivity.
+In these settings, the adaptive adversaries can change the input distribution in response to the previous behavior of the algorithm, while oblivious adversaries must choose a fixed input distribution before the algorithms run.

-In the online setting, adaptive adversaries can change the input distribution in response to the previous behavior of the algorithm, while oblivious adversaries must choose a fixed input distribution before the algorithm runs.
-Haghtalab, Roughgarden, and Shetty~\cite{HRS21} analyze this distinction in the setting of {\sl smoothed analysis}, which forces the adaptive adversary to choose distributions that are not too concentrated on any small subset of the support.
-In this setting, they reduce adaptive adversaries to oblivious ones via a coupling argument.
-This results in strong guarantees for online learning, online discrepancy minimization, and dispersion in online optimization in the smoothed setting, even in the presence of an adaptive adversary.
+\paragraph{Adaptive data analysis} We emphasize the distinction between the focus of our work and the recent fruitful line of work on adaptive data analysis~(\citet{DFHPRR15,HU14,SU15,BNSSSU21}).
+The focus of our work is on the adaptivity of the {\sl adversary}, whereas the focus of this line of work is on the adaptivity of the {\sl SQ algorithm}.
+Throughout this work, we reserve the use of ``adaptive" to refer to the adversary, and all SQ algorithms will inherently be adaptive.